Concept Map Template

 How to create a concept map

 A concept map can be stylized in various ways, but they generally consist of concepts written in boxes or circles, with arrows (known as cross-links) connecting related ideas.
-To start creating one of your own, simply follow these steps:
+Miro's concept map maker is the perfect tool to start creating a concept map of your own.
+Simply follow these steps:

 Step 1: Set up the template